amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 Since JavaEE 7, this is the official, standardized way of dealing with Json in Java.
 Even if you develop a desktop application or a library, you can use the API by pulling in the implementation with "runtime" dependency scope.

-In this post I'm going to ilustrate the importance of <b>interfaces</b>, by showing you how I solved an annoying problem with this specitifaction.
+In this post I'm going to illustrate the importance of <b>interfaces</b>, by showing you how I solved an annoying problem with this specitifaction.

 <figure class="articleimg">